Manufacturing & Deployment Model

 Functional Architecture

-This diagram illustrates the functional structure of the proposed endeavor.
-Applied research and development activities generate validated technologies and product formulations, which are transferred to a centralized engineering and pilot manufacturing hub.
+This diagram illustrates the functional structure of the proposed system.
+Applied research and development activities generate validated technologies and product formulations that can be transferred to a centralized engineering and pilot manufacturing hub.

-From this hub, equipment, processing methods, and operational know-how are deployed to multiple distributed production sites located near biomass sources.
-Each site interacts with local agricultural contributors, enabling decentralized processing, reduced logistics costs, and scalable replication.
+From this hub, equipment, processing methods, and technical know-how are deployed to multiple distributed production sites located near biomass sources.
+Each site interacts with local agricultural contributors, supporting decentralized processing, reduced logistics costs, and scalable deployment.

 Legend: